nio3000/mdwiki/README.md

 # MDWiki - MarkDown Wiki

-This project provide wiki library based on markdown and file system.
+This project provide confluence liked wiki library based on markdown and file system.

-It would be good choice using [SimpleMDE](https://github.com/sparksuite/simplemde-markdown-editor) and MDWiki for your wiki application.
+It would be good choice using [SimpleMDE](https://github.com/sparksuite/simplemde-markdown-editor) with MDWiki.

 ## Features